-There is a specific kind of artistic ‘high’ that comes when I stop trying to make the work “correct” and start making it honest, messy and often melancholic.
+There is a specific kind of artistic ‘high’ that came when I stopped trying to make the work “correct” and start making it honest, messy and often melancholic.
 I have learned that to wait for inspiration and perfection is not the best choice; I just have to do the work, even if it feels flawed.
 In my case, this closes a gap between taste and craft.
 So it is about letting go of perfection and choosing volume so that I get closer to the real and authentic expression I need.
+In making the work, I have to focus only on the section in front of me and trust that the 10.055m rail lengths will provide their own rhythm.

 I am wired to find the beauty in the missing pieces.
 Jung suggested we must eat our shadows to become whole; on this line, I am feasting on the decay, and it is a beautiful noise.
 As soon as I stopped looking for the glory of the old steam engine and started looking for the shadow it left behind, I felt energised by the project.
 I am drawn to the things that are no longer there.